 MANIUM?
 I KILL YOU DED!
 I WILL UNSCREW UR HED AND SHIT DOWN UR NECK!

 A police girl who got attacked by the first boss of the fan fic.
 She got saved by Alucard, but due to his terrible aim he ended up shooting her and had to transform her into a vampire to save her.Her actions done exclusively in Carl Stevens Universe go on that page.
-This covers herself in both CSU and HUC, as CSU is essentially a spinoff of HUC.
+This covers herself in CSU, HTD, and HUC, as CSU and HTD are essentially spinoffs of HUC.

 Fridge Logic: Invoked.
 She's somehow able to bite and transform Carl without teeth.
 And Carl's not a virgin.
 In fact, the stuff he did to lose his virginity and long after it was why Zorin was unable to "metaphor" him.